 Who draws the lines?

 Note: On June 25, 2013, the Supreme Court struck down the coverage formula for the Voting Rights Act's preclearance provision.
 No jurisdiction is currently required to seek preclearance other than those that have been "bailed in" by specific court order.
 (There are currently three: Evergreen, AL; Charles Mix County, SD; and the Village of Port Chester, NY.
-In pending suits, litigants have requested judicial bail-in orders for the states of North Carolina and Texas; for Terrebonne Parish, LA and Galveston County, TX; for a school district in Beaumont, TX; and for a school district in Wolf Point, MT.)
+In pending suits, litigants have requested judicial bail-in orders for the states of North Carolina and Texas; for Terrebonne Parish, LA and Galveston County, TX; and for a school district in Beaumont, TX.)

 This map represents the areas required to seek preclearance as of June 24, 2013, and (by rolling the mouse pointer over the map) areas covered at some point before June 24.

 |Where part of a state was covered (and is no longer), the cursor turns the state light purple.|